Is a Master’s in Marketing Worth It?

 At SNHU, for example, you can choose to focus your degree on:

-- Digital Marketing: This program can help you engage with an increasingly tech-savvy audience and strategically target them through social media, search engines and other digital platforms.
+- Digital Marketing: This degree concentration can help you engage with an increasingly tech-savvy audience and strategically target them through social media, search engines and other digital platforms.

-- New Media & Communications: Through this program, you can build specialized skills and strategies to develop effective new media campaigns with online tools like social networks, video, blogs, podcasts and more.
+- New Media & Communications: Through this concentration, you can build specialized skills and strategies to develop effective new media campaigns with online tools like social networks, video, blogs, podcasts and more.

-- Marketing Research & Analytics: This program can give you key tools to collect and evaluate consumer information through market research and help you learn to make data-driven marketing decisions.
+- Marketing Research & Analytics: This concentration can give you key tools to collect and evaluate consumer information through market research and help you learn to make data-driven marketing decisions.

-- Social Media Marketing: With this program, you can learn to develop effective social media marketing strategies and earn industry certifications from HubSpot, Hootsuite and more.
+- Social Media Marketing: With this program concentration, you can learn to develop effective social media marketing strategies and earn industry certifications from HubSpot, Hootsuite and more.

 “Some of these master’s degree programs out there are very specialized now, and that’s what makes them very good,” Barbaro said.
 “Those can boost you because you have a clear specialization.”